TanzinaTaher/TanzinaTaher.github.io/_pages/about.md

 <div style="text-align: justify">

-I am Tanzina Taher, a recent graduate from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
-I have completed B.Sc. in Computer Science and Engineering in November 2023.
-My primary research interest lies in Machine Learning Applications, Computer Vision, and Natural Language Processing.<br /><br /></div>
+I am Tanzina Taher Ifty, a Ph.D. student in the Department of Electrical and Computer Engineering at <a href="https://www.gmu.edu/">George Mason University</a>, Fairfax, VA, USA.
+I am currently working as a Graduate Teaching Assistant under the supervision of Professor <a href="https://ece.gmu.edu/profiles/fferna3">Dr. Filipe Veiga</a>.

+My research primarily focuses on robotics, where I explore how intelligent systems can perceive, learn, and act in dynamic real-world environments.
+I am particularly interested in integrating machine learning and Large Language Models (LLMs) to enhance robotic perception, reasoning, and decision-making.
+In addition to robotics, I have experience in computer vision, natural language processing (NLP), which complement my work in developing versatile and adaptive AI systems.<br /><br /></div>

 **For additional information, please see the [CV](https://TanzinaTaher.github.io/cv/) and [publications](https://TanzinaTaher.github.io/publications/).**